Archangel Zaphkiel

 Abilities and function

 In the hierarchy of angels, Zaphkiel is chief of the order of thrones and one of the 9 angels that rule Heaven; also one of the 7 archangels.
-He can watch people when they need to make important decisions and when they need to put them into words for others.
-If they are unsure of the words, he will help them to make the message more clear.
-The leader of the Erelim, he is associated with the planet Saturn.
+She can watch people when they need to make important decisions and when they need to put them into words for others.
+If they are unsure of the words, she will help them to make the message more clear.

 The Grimoire of Armadel says that Zaphkiel teaches the functions and abilities of the fallen angels while they were still in Heaven.
-He also can tell the magician information about the fallen angels such as their places of habitation and how they were created.
+She also can tell the magician information about the fallen angels such as their places of habitation and how they were created.

 Conflation with other angels